This post may contain affiliate links. Read our full disclosure.

 - Golden potatoes- leave the skins on!

-- mild sausages- ground sausage is hard to come by so I like to remove the casings from 2 1/2 sausage links and use it as ground sausage without casings.
+- Mild sausages- ground sausage is hard to come by, so I like to remove the casings from 2 1/2 sausage links and use them as ground sausage without casings.

-- 6 slices of bacon- use cooked and chopped bacon or diced ham.
-Ham is faster to slice but if your like me and pre-cook your bacon for freezer oven-baked bacon then use it!
+- Six slices of bacon- use chopped bacon or diced ham.
+Ham is faster to slice, but if you’re like me and pre-cook your bacon for freezer oven-baked bacon, then use it!
+Raw bacon is the best as it imparts more flavor from the grease.

-- kale- use one bunch of chopped fresh or frozen kale.
+- Kale- Use one small bunch of chopped fresh or frozen kale.

 How To Make Zuppa Toscana Like Olive Garden?

-Here are 3 easy steps to make this Italian Soup:
+Here are three easy steps to make this Italian Soup:

 - In a 4-quart pot, sauté the onion, Italian sausage, bacon, and crushed garlic for 7 minutes.

-- Add the water, salt, and chicken bullion powder.
+- Add the water, salt, (broth if using), and chicken bullion powder.
 Stir in the diced potatoes and bring to a boil.
-Simmer for 25 minutes.
+Simmer for about 15-20 minutes.

 - Next, stir in the cream, chopped kale, and cayenne pepper.
 Bring to a boil and remove from the heat.

-Before serving, freshly grate Parmesan Reggiani Cheese over each bowl of freshly ladled soup.
+Before serving, freshly grate Parmesan Reggiani Cheese over each bowl of freshly ladled soup using a Parmesan grater.

 Russet or Golden Potatoes?